Autodesk-Forge/Data_Exchange_Samples/1.Access_Exchange_Container/README.md

 where `ITEM_ID` is the item ID of `items:autodesk.bim360:FDX` type.

-The above call returns an output (trimmed for brevity), similar to the following:
+The above call returns an output (trimmed for brevity) similar to the following:

 ```json